-Growing debate within public, regulatory and investor groups related to the transition to a low-carbon economy has contributed to an enhanced focus on natural gas, as well as other fossil fuels.
-As the largest producer of natural gas in the United States, we believe our duty is to serve as an informed resource to policymakers on issues directly affecting EQT and natural gas industry activities.
-Pursuing thought leadership opportunities in the industry and advocating for responsibly developed natural gas may lead to improvements to, and better perceptions of, the industry, while supporting our goal to be the natural gas operator of choice.
+Growing debate within public, regulatory, and investor groups related to the transition to a low carbon economy has contributed to an enhanced focus on fossil fuels, including natural gas.
+As the largest producer of natural gas in the United States, we believe it is our duty to serve as an informed resource to policymakers on issues directly affecting us and the natural gas industry.
+Pursuing thought leadership opportunities and advocating for responsibly developed natural gas may lead to improvements to, and better perceptions of, the industry, while supporting our goal to be the natural gas operator of choice.

 What We Are Doing

-Our support of issues that affect our operations and communities are rooted in ensuring that we and others in the industry fairly and safely produce natural gas.
+We engage on issues that affect our operations and communities so that we and others in the industry fairly and safely produce natural gas.
 We aim to be a thought leader that state and local elected officials seek out for consultation on questions related to our industry.
-We seek opportunities to engage with regulators, legislators and other natural gas companies to proactively shape policies in the best interest of all stakeholders.
+We engage with regulators, legislators, and other natural gas companies to proactively shape policies in the best interest of all stakeholders.
 In 2021, we increased our outreach with legislators.
 Some examples include our response letter to Senator Warren, our letter to Secretary Granholm, engagement with the Environmental Defense Fund, our Chief Executive Officer joining the Bipartisan Policy Center’s American Energy Innovation Council, and frequent discussions with other U.S. Congressional representatives including Senator Joe Manchin’s staff regarding our West Virginia operations.

-We conduct our public policy activities in compliance with applicable local, county, state and federal laws, guided by our Public Relations and Government Affairs teams, collectively referred to as “Stakeholder Affairs.”
+We conduct our public policy activities in compliance with applicable local, county, state, and federal laws — guided by our Public Relations and Government Affairs teams, collectively referred to as “Stakeholder Affairs.”
 Additionally, the Public Policy and Corporate Responsibility (PPCR) Committee of our Board of Directors receives regular reports regarding these activities at each PPCR Committee meeting.
-The PPCR Committee reviews and receives reports regarding our approach to public policy matters, including corporate political spending, diversity, environmental, health and safety, and energy policy.
+The PPCR Committee reviews and receives reports regarding our approach to public policy matters — including corporate political spending; diversity; environmental, health, and safety; and energy.

 Our Political Contributions and Political Activity Policy and Lobbying Disclosure and Compliance Policy help manage our interactions with regulatory agencies and elected officials.
-We require, among other things, that employees not engage in lobbying activity on behalf of EQT, nor use corporate treasury dollars for political purposes without permission from our General Counsel.
-The PPCR Committee annually reviews all contributions made to political candidates and discusses public policy issues that affect EQT to help ensure compliance with our policies and with applicable law.
+We require, among other things, that employees not engage in lobbying activities on our behalf and that corporate treasury dollars not be used for political purposes without prior approval from our General Counsel.
+The PPCR Committee annually reviews our contributions made to political candidates and discusses public policy issues that affect us to help ensure compliance with our policies and applicable law.

-Our political involvement and public policy activities are limited to the United States, and we comply with the laws and regulations in each jurisdiction where we are active politically.
-This includes federal and state campaign finance laws regarding political spending in support of political parties, politicians and related institutions.
-We do not engage in political activity or make financial or in-kind contributions to political parties, politicians or related institutions outside the United States.
-We fund our political spending through:
+Our political involvement is limited to the United States and we comply with the laws and regulations in each jurisdiction where we are politically active.
+This includes adherence to federal and state campaign finance laws regarding political spending in support of political parties, politicians, and related institutions.
+We fund our political spending through three sources:

-- The EQT Corporation Federal Political Action Committee (PAC), sourced solely from the voluntary contributions of EQT employees
+- The non-partisan EQT Corporation Federal Political Action Committee (the Federal PAC), sourced solely from voluntary employee contributions;

-- The EQT Corporation State Political Action Committee (the State PAC), sourced from voluntary contributions of EQT employees and transfers from the EQT Corporation Federal PAC
+- The non-partisan EQT Corporation State Political Action Committee (the State PAC), sourced from voluntary employee contributions and transfers from the Federal PAC; and

 How We Are Doing